• Skip to main content

 No time like the present

 “Mindfulness teaches us to see our thoughts, but not be our thoughts,” says Michele Topel.
-A Licensed Graduate Professional Counselor at the Viva Center, she is also the founder of Mindful Living in DC.
+A Licensed Graduate Professional and former Counselor at the Viva Center, is also the founder of Mindful Living in DC.
 This is a community-based organization dedicated to the use of mindfulness as a tool for personal and societal transformation.

 The impact of mindful attention to the present moment, adds Topel, is that it “allows us to observe patterned, recurring narratives [about self, relationships, the world, etc.] and realize we can choose them, or construct new ones.”

 Michele has extensive experience as a meditation teacher, having trained with Tara Brach and Jack Kornfield.
-They are two U.S. pioneers in the mindfulness movement who helped introduce Buddhist meditation to western practitioners.
+They are two U.S. pioneers in the mindfulness movement who helped introduce Buddhist meditation to Western practitioners.
 Brach is also a co-founder of the Insight Meditation Community of Washington, DC.
 In addition, she has taught free classes in the area for years.

 The growth in mindfulness practice in the US has been exponential over the past decade.
 Once the domain of yogis and alternative healers, mindfulness practice has expanded.
-You may see it included in medical programs, corporate wellness activities and, increasingly, psychotherapy practice.
+You may see it included in medical programs, corporate wellness activities, and, increasingly, psychotherapy practice.
 And it’s easy to see why if you look at the data.

 Changing the brain’s experience